rencfs

 Contribute

-Feel free to fork it, change and use it in any way that you want.
+Feel free to fork it, change and use it however you want.
 If you build something interesting and feel like sharing pull requests are always appreciated.

 How to contribute